ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-08-aws-redshift.md

 ### Redshift Backups

-Free storge for snapshots and backups up the amount of storage in the cluster.
-Automatic
+Free automatic storge for snapshots and backups up the amount of storage in the cluster.

 Snapshots are point-in-time backups.
 Redshift nodes are continuously backed up to S3

+The automatic snapshot copy feature copies snapshots from one region to another manually and automatically.
+Automatic snap shotting can be configured with a retention period (default of 7 days) and does incur data transfer costs.

 Restoring data from a snapshot by launching a new cluster and importing the data from the snapshot.
 The snapshot contains the number of nodes, type of nodes, the cluster configuration and the data included in the nodes.

-Snapshots can be copied from one region to another manually and automatically.
-Automatic snap shotting can be configured with a retention period and does incur data transfer costs.

 ## Costing